Breastfeeding a Newborn

 Breastfeeding can be intuitive and natural but often it's not easy.
 We don't live in a culture that breastfeeds.
-When you are nursing and it hurts or you are unsure if you have enough milk, you can schedule a home visit, here. there's probably something or several things together, that need adjusting.
+When you are nursing and it hurts or you are unsure if you have enough milk, you can schedule a home visit by texting or calling Donna at 845-750-4402.
+There's probably something or several things together, that need adjusting.
 There are literally hundreds of things that can contribute to painful or ineffective nursing.

 While some women figure it out on their own, most women do better with a little help from someone knowledgeable who listens, observes, encourages...and answers all their questions with accurate information.

 It's easier to address a feeding problem on Day 1, 2 or 5, than on Day 7 because you and your baby haven't learned any bad habits.
 Your baby still has reserves from pregnancy and you aren't totally frustrated and overwhelmed.